philipbankier/awesome-test/README.md

 <!-- 📄 New paper links appear right below this comment. -->

 ## Announcements
+- [I am unable to generate a summary without the supplied text](https://deepmind.google/discover/blog/gemini-robotics-on-device-brings-ai-to-local-robotic-devices/) – 02 Jul 2025 - I am unable to generate a summary without the supplied text.
 <!-- 📢 New announcement links appear right below this comment. -->